Should You Declaw Your Cat?

 Magnusson says that when a client asks about declawing, he refers them to his blog post on the topic, which describes alternatives to surgically removing the claw, which is attached to the last bone of each toe.
 But he will provide the surgery if a cat owner wants it.
 “I make sure there’s a rational reason, but I don’t push ‘last resort’ as much as ‘informed choice,’" he says.
 "As long as my clients understand there might be complications and there are alternatives, and it’s not a requirement that every cat be declawed, I don’t add guilt.”

 Magnusson says there are three main methods vets use to remove claws, and that many horror stories stem from what he considers the outmoded technique of using guillotine-style clippers.
 “Twenty years ago, when vets used those trimmers, there was mutilation and infection and (claw) regrowth,” Magnusson says.
 He and Simpson believe that steel-blade scalpel and laser scalpel techniques are better methods to, as Magnusson calls it, “dissect out the bone instead of going through it.”
-After the claw is removed, the wounds are closed with stitches or surgical glue and the cat's feet are bandaged.
+After he removes the claw, he closes the wounds with stitches or surgical glue and bandages the cat's feet.

-Statistics on declawing are hard to come by, but veterinarians estimate that about 25 percent of U.S. house cats are declawed, at an average cost of $300 to $550.
+Declawing cats comes at an average cost of $100 to $500.
 Simpson, as well as AVMA spokesman David Kirkpatrick, believe education efforts are reducing demand for declawing.
 “While we don’t have actual quantitative data, it’s our impression, based on feedback from AVMA members, breeders, animal control and shelter personnel, and the public, that the number of declawing procedures being performed is in decline," Kirkpatrick says.
 "We believe this is because of increased awareness about viable alternatives.”

 Angie’s List members reflect the varying, and sometimes strong, opinions cat owners have about the procedure, which experts say should be limited to cats that are kept indoors, since loss of front claws limits a cat’s ability to defend itself.